Saint Giles

-Saint Giles (/dʒaɪlz/, Aegidius, Gilles, Egidio, Gil; c.
+Giles the Hermit (/dʒaɪlz/, Aegidius, Gilles, Egidio, Gil; c.
 650 - c.
-710), also known as Giles the Hermit, was a hermit or monk active in the lower Rhône most likely in the 7th century.
+710) was a Greek Christian ascetic active in France, most likely in the 7th century.
 Revered as a saint, his cult became widely diffused but his hagiography is mostly legendary.
-A town that bears his name grew up around the monastery he purportedly founded, which became a pilgrimage centre and a stop on the Way of Saint James.
+A town that bears his name grew up around the monastery he purportedly founded, which became a pilgrimage centre and a stop on the Camino de Santiago.

 Historicity

 The legend of Giles connects him to Caesarius of Arles, who died in 543.
 In 514, Caesarius sent a messenger, Messianus, to Pope Symmachus in the company of an abbot named Aegidius.
 It is possible that this abbot is the historical figure at the basis of the legend of Saint Giles.

 There are two forged Papal bulls purporting to have been issued by Pope John VIII in 878.
 Sometimes taken as authentic, they record that the Visigothic king Wamba founded a monastery for Giles and that Pope Benedict II granted a charter to this foundation in 684–685.
 In actuality, the monastery was not dedicated to Saint Giles before c.
 910. The tomb of Giles dates to the correct historical period, but the inscription is from the 10th century.